p0stw3b/programming-25/data/ru/part-12/3-functional-programming.md

 my_list = [2, 3, 1, 5]

-# вспомогательная функция для reduce, добавляет одно значение к текущей свёрнутой сумме
+# a helper function for reduce, adds one value to the current reduced sum
 def sum_helper(reduced_sum, item):
-  print(f"свёрнутая сумма сейчас {reduced_sum}, следующий элемент {item}")
+  print(f"the reduced sum is now {reduced_sum}, next item is {item}")
-  # новая свёрнутая сумма - это старая сумма + следующий элемент
+  # the new reduced sum is the old sum + the next item
   return reduced_sum + item

 sum_of_numbers = reduce(sum_helper, my_list, 0)